 Despite my fear I began leading this weekly meditation group for people in recovery.
 It was this experience that got me interested in becoming a therapist.
 Every week I would show up and I began thinking that I was essentially leading a mindful therapy group, but I still didn’t have any credentials to do that.
 As I was approaching the end of my undergraduate career, I started to think about going to graduate school to become a licensed therapist.

-During my time in graduate school I have continued to work with other treatment centers leading mindful therapy groups.
+During my time in graduate school I have continued to work with other treatment centers leading mindful therapy groups and lead online meditation classes.
 What draws me to leading these groups is that mindfulness and meditation helped me with anxiety and recovery.
 I am grateful that I get to work with people and bring them the very tools that have helped me create a happier less stressful life.

 As a therapist, I try to base my modalities and interventions off of evidenced based practices.
 Rather than trying things and hoping they work, I want to know how and why what I am doing is effective.
 Through this lens, I have gotten to go back and look at why mindfulness is do helpful for treating anxiety.

 Meditation and Mindfulness in Group Therapy

 Meditation and mindfulness are sometimes elements of group therapy and other times they are the focus of group therapy.
 For my groups I use meditation and mindfulness as the focus of the whole group.
 I start each group with a brief check in where everyone goes around and says how they are feeling.
 Then I lead a 10-20 minute guided meditation.
 I try to pick the type of meditation we do based on what people are dealing with that day.
 If many people check in and say that they are coping with anxiety, I focus on a relaxation meditation.